 Dr. Jeynes is a Professor of Education at California State University, Long Beach and has graduate degrees from Harvard University and the University of Chicago.
 He graduated first in his class from Harvard University and received the Rosenberger Award at the University of Chicago for being named as his cohort's most outstanding student.
-He has more than 125 academic publications, including 85 articles, 10 books, and 35 book chapters.
+He has about 135 academic publications, including 90 articles, 11 books, and 35 book chapters.
 His articles have appeared in journals by Columbia University, Harvard University (two Harvard journals), the University of Chicago, Cambridge University, Notre Dame University, and other prestigious academic journals.
 He has also written for the White House and for both the G.W.
 Bush and Obama administrations.
 He is a well-known public speaker having spoken in nearly every state in the country and in every inhabited continent.
-He has spoken for the White House, the US Department of Justice, the US Department of Education, the US Department of Health & Human Services, the National Press Club, UN delegates, members of Congress, the Acting President of South Korea, Harvard University, Cambridge University, Columbia University, Duke University, Notre Dame University, Peking University, and many other well known universities.
+He has spoken for the White House, the US Department of Justice, the US Department of Education, the US Department of Health & Human Services, the National Press Club, UN delegates, members of Congress, the Acting President of South Korea, Harvard University, Cambridge University, Oxford University, Columbia University, Duke University, Notre Dame University, Peking University, and many other well known universities.
 He has spoken for both the G.W.
 Bush & Obama administrations and interacted with each of these presidents.
 He has been a consultant for both the US & South Korean governments.
 His 4-point plan presented to the Acting President of South Korea passed the Korean Parliament and became the core of that nation's 1998 economic stimulus legislation, which helped it emerge from the greatest Asian economic crisis since World War II.
 As part of the plan, Dr. Jeynes asserted that South Korea should build a high-tech city (which he termed Korea's Brasilia), which continues to be built and is called Songdo.
+South Korea grew out of the crisis faster than any other Asian nation with a GDP increase of 22% over the period of the next two years.
 Dr. Jeynes has been interviewed or quoted by the Washington Post, the Los Angeles Times, the New York Times, the Wall Street Journal, the London Times, the Associated Press (AP), CBS, ABC, NBC, FOX, Al Jazeera, and many other media outlets.
 His work has been cited and quoted numerous times by the U.S. Congress, the British Parliament, the EU, and many State Supreme Courts across the United States.
 Dr. Jeynes has worked with and spoken for the Harvard Family Research Project.
-He has received recognition as a "Distinguished Scholar" both from his present university and the two chambers of the California state legislature.
+He received the "Distinguished Scholar Award" from his present university, the California State Senate, and the California State Assembly.
+He is also a Senior Fellow for the Witherspoon Institute in Princeton, New Jersey.
 A number of Dr. Jeynes' articles for Urban Education and Education & Urban Society, according to these journals’ websites, are in the top 2-10 of the most cited and read articles published by these journals in their 45-year history.
 Dr. Jeynes has also gained admission into Who's Who in the World for the last eight consecutive years.

 Dr. Jeynes’ research interests cover a wide range of issues in part because he has degrees or emphases in a wide range of fields that include education, psychology, economics, history, religion, and sociology.
 His multidisciplinary approach has helped enable him to develop special relationships with the US and Korean governments.
 It is therefore not surprising that he is very interested in how research can be applied to public policy.
 He has done a considerable amount of quantitative and qualitative research on how to bridge the achievement gap, parental involvement, religious commitment, historical trends, school choice, family structure, religious schools, discrimination, bullying, reading instruction, and public policy.
 He has served as an advisor and witness in an attempt to pass important legislation and has regularly written portions of amicus briefs submitted to various state supreme courts across the country.